Korzre/calculatorAngularUI-UX/readme.md

 *  HTML

 ## Note
-The project is without npm modules, if you want to clone it is advisable to give `npm install`.
+The project is without npm modules, if you want to clone it is advisable to give <b>`npm install`</b>.